irshadaj/songshare/sandwich/README.md

 ## Overview

-Find Me A Sandwich is written in Rails, a Ruby-based MVC framework.
+Sandwich is written in Rails, a Ruby-based MVC framework.
 The MVC architectural pattern separates applications into three interconnected parts: the **m**odel, **v**iew and **c**ontroller.
 The **model** component is responsible for storing data and containing the business logic of the application.
 The **view** generates output to the user.
 In Rails, this output usually takes the form of HTML (for browsers) or JSON (for API consumers).
 Finally, the **controller** links the two, accepting web requests from the client, sending messages to the model, and rendering the views based on the state of the model.
 Take a look at the [resources](#resources) below for more information on MVC and Rails.

 ## The Exercise